bleronmorina/PVDH-Projekti/README.md

 ## Features

 ### 1. Handle Missing Values

 - **Numerical Columns:** Missing values are replaced with the column mean to maintain data consistency.
 - **Categorical Columns:** Missing values are replaced with the mode (most frequent value) for logical coherence.

 ### 2. Remove Duplicates

 Ensures data integrity by removing duplicate rows, leaving only unique records.

 ### 3. Save Cleaned Dataset

 The cleaned dataset is saved as `cleaned_dataset.csv` for further use.

 ## How is done

 3. **Run the Script** .
 4. **Cleaned Dataset Output:** After execution, the cleaned dataset will be saved in the same directory as a new file named `Removed_Fake_Discoveries.csv`.

+---

+## Summary and Multivariate Statistics

+This part of the readme gives an overview of the Python script developed for exploring and analyzing datasets in the context of socio-economic and human development indicators.
+The script is made to meet the requirements of this phase, focusing on summary statistics and multivariate analysis.

+---

+## Purpose

+The primary goal of this script is to:

+1. **Explore Datasets**: Provide a detailed understanding of the data through summary statistics and visualizations.
+2. **Analyze Relationships**: Investigate multivariate relationships between key socio-economic indicators, such as GDP per capita, HDI, life expectancy, and internet usage.
+3. **Visualize Patterns**: Use plots and graphs to uncover trends, correlations, and distributions in the data.

+---

+## Key Functionalities

+### 1. Summary Statistics

+- **What It Does**: Displays basic statistics (mean, median, standard deviation, etc.) for numerical columns in the dataset.
+- **Why It Matters**: Helps identify key characteristics of the data and spot potential anomalies.
+- **Example Output**: Summary tables showing metrics for columns like GDP, HDI, and life expectancy.

+---

+### 2. Missing Data Analysis

+- **What It Does**: Identifies and visualizes missing values in the dataset using heatmaps.
+- **Why It Matters**: Highlights data quality issues and areas requiring cleaning.
+- **Visual Example**: Heatmaps indicating where data is missing.

+---

+### 3. Correlation Analysis

+- **What It Does**: Generates a correlation matrix to show relationships between numerical variables.
+- **Why It Matters**: Reveals how strongly variables are related, e.g., the link between HDI and GDP.
+- **Visual Example**: Heatmaps showing correlations, with strongest relationships highlighted.

+---

+### 4. Distribution Analysis

+- **What It Does**: Plots histograms and KDE (Kernel Density Estimation) curves for key variables.
+- **Why It Matters**: Provides insight into the distribution of variables like income, life expectancy, and internet usage.
+- **Visual Example**: Histograms displaying the spread of GDP or HDI values.

+---

+### 5. Multivariate Relationships

+- **What It Does**: Explores relationships between multiple variables, such as the impact of GDP per capita on HDI.
+- **Why It Matters**: Multivariate analysis helps understand complex interactions between socio-economic indicators.
+- **Visual Example**: Scatterplots of GDP vs. HDI, categorized by region.

+---

+### 6. Dataset Comparisons

+- **What It Does**: Compares initial and cleaned datasets to evaluate the impact of preprocessing, such as handling missing data.
+- **Why It Matters**: Demonstrates the importance of data cleaning in improving data quality.

+---

+## Example Workflow

+1. **Load the Data**: Import the datasets for analysis.
+2. **Summarize the Data**: Use the summary statistics function to get an overview of the data.
+3. **Identify Missing Data**: Visualize and address gaps in the dataset.
+4. **Analyze Relationships**: Explore correlations and trends between variables.
+5. **Visualize Results**: Generate plots for both univariate and multivariate analysis.

+---

+## Summary

+This script is a structured approach to exploring datasets, enabling detailed analysis and visualization of socio-economic indicators.
+It focuses on:

+- Descriptive statistics.
+- Multivariate analysis.
+- Visualization of patterns and trends.